 33 Fun Facts About 'Buffy the Vampire Slayer'

 On the genre-busting television show Buffy the Vampire Slayer, the heroine saved the world—a lot—over the course of seven seasons.
-Here are a few things you should know about the show.
+Buffy premiered on the WB 19 years ago today; here are a few things you should know about the show.
 (And this is just the tip of the stake.)

 1. THE SHOW IS A SEQUEL OF SORTS TO A MOVIE.